Tim Knopp: Anti-vaccination activities

 Knopp was a leading opponent of legislation in 2015 and 2019 to eliminate non-medical exemptions to the requirement that Oregon schoolchildren be vaccinated.
 Speaking at an anti-mandatory vaccination rally in 2019, Knopp said passage of the legislation would lead to "no freedom in America."

 January 6 attack on the Capitol

 In January 2021, after a pro-Trump mob violently stormed the U.S. Capitol in Washington, D.C., the Oregon Republican Party passed a resolution falsely claiming that the attack was a staged "false flag" attack.
 Knopp issued a statement disavowing the falsehood, as did all 23 state House Republicans.

+2023 Walkout and unexcused absences

+While participating in a Republican-led walkout in May 2023 Knopp reached the 10 unexcused absence threshold set by measure 113, disqualifying him from running for reelection after his current term ends.
+Knopp and 4 other Senators filed a lawsuit against Secretary of State LaVonne Griffin-Valade in response, arguing that the measure's wording allowed them to serve one additional term before being barred from reelection.
+On October 24 the Oregon Supreme Court agreed to hear the case with arguments beginning December 14.
+On February 1, 2024, the Court unanimously ruled against the Republican Senators, confirming Knopp's disqualification after the end of his term in January 2025.
+Three of the senators filed a suit in federal court, which Knopp declined to take part in, saying "We had our day in court, we obviously lost, and I think all the legislators would do it again, if they had to do it over."
+Knopp's term ended on January 13, 2025, and he was replaced by Anthony Broadman, the first Democrat to represent the district in over 40 years.

+Political Positions

+Following the Standoff at Eagle Pass, Knopp signed a letter in support of Texas Governor Greg Abbott's decision in the conflict.

 Personal life

 Knopp is married to his wife, Melissa and has four children.
 During the 2017 legislative session, Knopp employed his wife and son Daniel as paid legislative staff.